2care2teach4kids

 Research shows teachers report children with cognitive and behavioral disabilities have longer attention spans and less disruptive behavior outdoors (Szczytko et al., 2018).

-The UDL framework is a helpful tool to assist educators with reflecting on how to adapt content and lessons to meet the needs of children with disabilities.
+The UDL framework is a helpful tool educators can use to assist them with reflecting on how to adapt content and lessons to meet the needs of children with disabilities.

 Example supports include:

-• providing experiences inside the classroom with natural materials to address different sensory needs, thus allowing children to become more familiar with the textures and smells of materials before experiencing them outdoors (Pikus et al., 2025).
+• providing experiences inside the classroom with natural materials to address different sensory needs, thus allowing children to become more familiar with the textures and smells of materials before experiencing them outdoors.

-• use natural materials inside the classroom in different classroom areas and plan a lesson using natural materials (Pikus et al., 2025).
+• use natural materials inside the classroom in different classroom areas and plan a lesson using natural materials.

 Researchers agree that children with disabilities should be included in outdoor activities, though the approach may differ depending on the children's needs and the program's design (Craig et al., 2024; Pikus et al., 2025; Kiviranta et al., 2024).

-Careful planning is required and might include adding extra staff, for example, to help maneuver a wheelchair across bumpy terrain or assist children with behavior needs (Pikus et al., 2025).
+Educators can carefully plan for the needs of individual students and consider what supports might be required such as adding extra staff, for example, to help maneuver a wheelchair across bumpy terrain or assist children with behavior needs (Pikus et al., 2025).
+Careful planning is important for meeting other needs of students including students who are learning multiple languages.

 Multilingual Learner Support

+Educators can help support language development for children learning more than one language through outdoor and nature-based learning opportunities.
 A study in 2017 by Cameron-Faulkner's showed that when children and caregivers engage directly in nature experiences, they use a wider variety of nature-inspired vocabulary.
-It would seem reasonable to theorize that outdoor and nature-based learning opportunities would help support language development for children learning more than one language.

 Similarly, one study on Spanish-English bilingual language development in toddlers in typical learning environments linked the warmth of the caregiver and exposure to a diverse set of words with positive vocabulary development (Gamez, et al., 2023).